Safety Equipment List for a Pontoon Boat

 - Visual Distress Signal

-- Secondary Propulsion (An oar or a trolling motor)
+- Secondary Propulsion (An oar, telescoping paddle or trolling motor)

 - First Aid Kit